 Assistive Listening Devices

-Beginning in Fall 2017, assistive listening devices will be available upon request for tour groups of 15 members or fewer, or for guests who would benefit from audio amplification of lecture programs.
+Assistive listening devices are available upon request for tour groups of 15 members or fewer, or for guests who would benefit from audio amplification of lecture programs.

 For Visitors with Autism